discretize/discretize-guides/builds/mesmer/condi-virtuoso/index.md

 The <Specialization text="Condi Virtuoso" name="Virtuoso"/> is a strong condition-based build for <Specialization name="Mesmer"/> in fractals, mainly focusing on <Condition name="Bleeding"/>.

 It offers great sustained DPS with a very simple rotation.
 On top of that it also has a high range and great sustain due to <Trait name="Jagged Mind"/>.
 At the same time it is quite an independant class with great boon generation, being able to upkeep a good amount of self <Boon name="fury"/> and <Boon name="Might"/> and if traited <Boon name="Quickness"/> from traits in the Dueling and Illusions traitlines.
-On top of this <Specialization name="Mesmer"/> also cna help provide a significant amount of <Condition name="Vulnerability"/> from <Skill name="Phantasmal Warden"/>.
+On top of this <Specialization name="Mesmer"/> can also help provide a significant amount of <Condition name="Vulnerability"/> from <Skill name="Phantasmal Warden"/>.

-The <Specialization name="Mesmer"/>also provides an optimal skipping toolset for T4 fractals which should be utilized.
+The <Specialization name="Mesmer"/> also provides an optimal skipping toolset for T4 fractals which should be utilized.

 <Divider text="Equipment"/>